 Project management at a creative agency involves:

 - Managing creatives.
 Creative project managers oversee a wide range of individuals.
-Depending on the nature of the project, you could be managing web designers, UX designers, copywriters, branding specialists, web developers, and more.
+Depending on the nature of the project, you could be managing web designers, UX designers, copywriters, branding specialists, web/mobile app developers, and more.
 You’re leading a team of individuals with different skills and levels of expertise, all working toward a single goal.

 - Managing time, cost, and scope.
 In creative project management, there are a lot of moving parts.
 From staying within budget to completing tasks on time, a project manager’s role is to ensure the team will deliver the creative assets that were promised within set parameters.

 Let’s next look at a few of the common terms used in creative project management so you’re up to speed on the vocabulary of this world.

 Creative assets, sometimes referred to as digital assets, are visual files that help your brand tell a story (often for marketing purposes).
 Your creative assets could be a part of a marketing campaign (for social media, email, blog content, and the visuals that go along with them).
 Or, creative assets could make the product itself (like an e-book, course, or catalog).